-TORONTO, Feb 12 (Reuters) – Canadian home prices fell in
+TORONTO, Feb 12 (Reuters) – Canadian home prices rose to a

-cool, the Teranet-National Bank Composite House Price Index
+Teranet-National Bank Composite House Price Index showed on

 The index, which measures price changes for repeat sales of